I have a vision in my head of what my ‘forever’ place looks like. Let me share my vision with you.

 Before we began our full-time journey, starting with our 10 month Australian Road Trip, Hobart and Seattle were on our “possible settle” list.
 That was it.
 Two areas.
 Since we’ve travelled a bit, those are the two places that have made our hearts sing.
 We have eliminated many, many others over the years.

 We’ve now added to that exclusive list: a little town called Merimbula.Nestled on the Sapphire Coast on the south end of N.S.W., sits what we consider to be close nirvana.
 We both felt taken with the community for the short time we stayed.
 It has an airport that connects to larger cities.
 It has small town charm with big town shopping convenience.
 It has amazing beaches to swim, surf, snorkel, paddle board, and kayak.
+We love kayaking that’s why we only trust the best inflatable kayaks in australia– Get access to a list of the best kayaks available in AU.
 Oh, and there’s fishing too, although we’re not into fishing at all.
 But our guests may be?

 Only a few minutes from Merimbula and you are in the middle of farmland.
 It’s the land of fat dairy cows and luscious green rolling hills.
 It’s breathtakingly beautiful.